Nigerians in South Africa: Crime

 The relationship between South Africa and Nigeria slowly became severed as a result of a trend that grew rapidly between 1994 and 1998.
 Many Nigerian nationals have ventured into organized crimes involving illegal drug trafficking, sex slaves, prostitutions and internet scams.
 This was portrayed very negatively by the South African media, which portrayed immigrants as criminals and a threat to the South African economic security.
 However, these widely accepted claims of criminal activities by Nigerians represent a larger amount of the community.

 The view of Nigerians as drug dealers, human traffickers and internet scammers, spurred attacks by South Africans on various occasions.
 The relatively higher qualifications of some Nigerians, gave them an advantage in the job market thereby, making it difficult for the locals to get access to high paying jobs given South Africa's already high youth unemployment rate.
 Recent attacks took place in 2009, 2015 and 2019, leading to the deaths and injuries of many poor Nigerians.
 The attacks instigated violent reactions on South African businesses in Nigeria as many condemned the xenophobic violence taking place there.

-In response, the South African President Ramaphosa, made an apology to Nigeria in 2019 through his envoy Jeff Radebe, stating that he was ashamed of the violence towards Nigerians.
+In response, South African President Cyril Ramaphosa made an apology to Nigeria in 2019 through his envoy Jeff Radebe, saying that he was ashamed of the violence towards Nigerians.
 He said, "The incident does not represent what we stand for," adding that South African police would "leave no stone unturned" in bringing those involved to justice.
 Ramaphosa, addressing the BBC, further said "We are very concerned and of course as a nation we [are] ashamed because this goes against the ethos of what South Africa stands for".
 President Buhari responded to the apologies from the South African president, pledging that the relationship between the two countries will be solidified," a statement from his office said.